YWebCA/ywca-chapter04/generators/app/templates/_README.md

 This exercise corresponds to [this section of the text](http://eloquentjavascript.net/04_data.html#h_GstIcsgxyb).

-1. Create a function called `Arguments`.
+1. Create a function called `arguments`.

-2. `arguments` epect to receve a variable number of arguments.
+2.  `arguments` expects to receive a varying number of arguments.

 3.  `arguments` should use a loop to find the sum of all the arguments it recieves.

 4.  `arguments` should return that sum.

 <br / >